 An old lady approach me outside a shop the other day and asked if I would buy her some vegetables.
-I was a little annoyed at the time as I’d just had to replace my car tyre (after leaving work early with the intention of getting home early).
-So being hot & bothered (with really dirty hands) I wasn’t really in the mood to be nice to strangers.
+I was a little annoyed at the time as I’d just had to replace my car tyre.
+This after leaving work early with the intention of getting home early.
+Such a frustrating day!
+So being hot & bothered (with really dirty hands) I wasn’t in the mood to be nice to strangers.
 Whilst shopping though I realised again how privileged I am to be in a healthy financial situation and that I had specifically decided to help a few people.

 I found her when I was done and chatted a bit and gave her R50.
 She was so lovely and hugged and kissed me and then started telling me her story.
 She’s 71 years old and is raising her 4 grandchildren off a measly state pension.
 Despite her hardship she seemed positive about the future and she was certainly proud of her grandchildren.
 I ended up giving her another R50 because she was just so lovely.
 That resulted in more hugs, kisses and even some low-budget recipes.
 If I see her again I will definitely stop to chat!